Group Camping at Deer Flats as of 29/May/2010

 little flood damage and no fire damage.
 The road from the main Crystal

-Lake campgrounds to Deer Flats had large bounders removed three weeks ago
+Lake campgrounds to Deer Flats is often covered with large rocks that

-have larger gatherings up in the Deer Flats Campgrounds which are located
+Forest Service to have larger gatherings up in the Deer Flats Campgrounds

-perhaps a quarter of a mile from the main grounds at an elevation that's
+which are located perhaps a quarter of a mile above the main grounds at an

-about 500 or 600 feet higher than the main grounds.
+elevation that's about 500 or 600 feet higher than the main grounds.
+Since

 The Deer Flats Group Campgrounds are situated such that large and noisy